alexch/codelikethis/public/projects/markdown_preview.md

         npm start

     * you can now visit <http://localhost:8080/> to see your app running on your own computer!
+    * (in this project, `npm start` launches a *static file server* so everything under the project directory is now a live website running on your own machine!)

 * Launch the Cypress Runner window:
   * open a *different terminal window* and `cd` to your project dir